Mikkomario/Utopia-Scala/Vault-Coder/README.md

     - This will, however, overwrite any value of the `instances` property

 #### Property Object Structure
+The following guide assumes a standard single-column data type.
+For multi-column (i.e. combined) data types, see the additional instructions under [multi-column properties](#multi-column-properties).

 Each property object should contain following properties:
 - **"name": String (optional)** - Name of this property (e.g. `"testProperty"`)
   - If not specified, column name will be parsed into a property name.